ThanhVoT/Procurement-KPI-Analysis-Dataset/README.md

 Reducing Risk in Supplier Selection
   - **Choosing the correct suppliers:** Suppliers like Alpha_Inc, Gamma_Co, and Epsilon_Group should be prioritized over Beta_Supplies and Delta_Logistics when selecting who to buy from.
 Out of 183 instances where defective units exceeded 10%, Beta and Delta accounted for 181 of them.**
+  - **Target Regularly Compliant Suppliers:**

 Analyzing Suppliers' Performance
   - **Focus on High-Performing Supplier:** Prioritize suppliers that showed significant improvement from 2022 to 2023, as this is a sign of customers' trust which can indicate better product quality or more competitive pricing.
-  - **Target consistency:** Maintain relationships with suppliers demonstrating consistent performance, as steady demand often indicates reliable product quality and dependable service.
+  - **Identify Consistent Supplier:** Maintain relationships with suppliers demonstrating consistent performance, as steady demand often indicates reliable product quality and dependable service.

 ## Assumptions